Comparing and Contrasting DLWP Backbones on Navier-Stokes and Atmospheric Dynamics: Experiments and Results

-Our evaluation of $\Phi_{500}$ forecasts at lead times up to 14 days reveals a consistent reduction of forecast error when increasing the number of parameters across models, as shown as point-wise results at three, five, and seven days lead time in \autoref{fig:wb_rmse_over_params_all_models}.
+Our evaluation of $\Phi_{500}$ forecasts at lead times up to seven days reveals a consistent reduction of forecast error when increasing the number of parameters across models, as shown as point-wise results at three, five, and seven days lead time in \autoref{fig:wb_rmse_over_params_all_models}.
 The scaling behavior\footnote{Not ``neural scaling'' behavior, as we do not observe that, to be clear.} differs substantially between models, featuring \texttt{U-Net} to stand out as the only model that keeps improving monotonically with more parameters.
 In contrast, all other models exhibit a point, individually differing for each architecture, beyond which a further increase of parameters leads to an increase in forecast error, deteriorating model performance.
 Beyond this parameter count, the models no longer exhibit converging training curves, but stall at a constant error level.
-This demonstrates difficulties in optimizing the models when having more degrees of freedom, which lead to more complex error landscapes with more local minima where the algorithm can get stuck \citep{geiger2021landscape, krishnapriyanCharacterizingPossibleFailure2021b}.
+We regard this as being due to the more complex error landscape coming with more parameters, where the optimization can get stuck more easily \citep{geiger2021landscape, krishnapriyanCharacterizingPossibleFailure2021b}.
 Intriguingly, the recurrent \texttt{ConvLSTM} with \SI{16}{M} parameters yields accurate predictions on short lead times, even though it is trained and tested on sequence lengths of 4 and 56, respectively.
 It eventually falls behind the other models at a lead time of seven days.
 While \texttt{SwinTransformer} and \texttt{FourCastNet} challenge \texttt{ConvLSTM} on their best parameter counts, \texttt{GraphCast} is superior in the low-parameter regime albeit exhibiting less improvements with more parameters.
-Interestingly, we observe \texttt{Pangu-Weather} scoring worse than the backbone it is based on, namely \texttt{SwinTransformer}, at least in short- to mid-ranged horizons.\footnote{Admittedly, we cannot guarantee that we optimized each model in the most suitable way for the respective architecture.
-An exhaustive exploration of hyperparameters for each model---beyond a directed search when our results did not match with those in the literature--- would be nearly intractable.} Due to the unexpectedly\footnote{Compared to \citet{bonev2023spherical}, where SFNO is reported to outperform FourCastNet at five-days lead time.} good performance of \texttt{FourCastNet} and poor results for Spherical FNO (\texttt{SFNO}), we explore and contrast these architectures, along with their (T)FNO backbones, more rigorously in \autoref{app:sec:wb_in_depth_analysis_of_fcnet_and_sfno}.
-Additional results on air temperature (cf. \autoref{app:fig:wb_rmse_over_params_t2m_all-models} in \autoref{app:sec:wb_additional_results}), demonstrate similar trends and model rankings (\texttt{SFNO} ranking higher) across target variables on RMSE and also on anomaly correlation coefficient (ACC) metrics.
+Interestingly, we observe \texttt{Pangu-Weather} scoring worse than the backbone it is based on, namely \texttt{SwinTransformer}, at least in short- to mid-ranged horizons. \footnote{The reduced set of prognostic variables used here could mitigate the necessity of \texttt{Pangu-Weather}'s inductive biases.
+In principle, our results speak in favor of the suitability of the vanilla \texttt{SwinTransformer} without the need for customization.} Due to the unexpectedly\footnote{Compared to \citet{bonev2023spherical}, where \texttt{SFNO} is reported to outperform \texttt{FourCastNet} at five-days lead time.} good performance of \texttt{FourCastNet} and poor results for Spherical FNO (\texttt{SFNO}), we explore and contrast these architectures more rigorously in \autoref{app:sec:wb_in_depth_analysis_of_fcnet_and_sfno}, along with their (T)FNO backbones, and find that \texttt{FourCastNet}'s patch size can boost performance if chosen adequately.
+That is, best results are obtained when the aspect ratio of the patch size matches that of the processed data (cf. \autoref{app:fig:wb_rmse_over_params_fnos_and_blocks}).
+Additional results on air temperature and other target variables (cf. \autoref{app:fig:wb_rmse_over_params_t2m_all-models} and following in \autoref{app:sec:wb_additional_results}), demonstrate similar trends and model rankings, yet with \texttt{SFNO} ranking better, across target variables on RMSE and also on anomaly correlation coefficient (ACC) metrics.